timot3/PYGHACK/README.md

 Website to-do list:
-- [ ] Host on Azure/laptop to allow ML python file to actually run when CSV is sent
+- [ ] Host on Azure and allow ML python file to actually run when CSV is sent
-- [ ] Add more info on the process, just expand on everything and go into more detail on the website - make the words better
+- [ ] Add more info on the process, just expand on everything and go into more detail on the website - make the words better as well
 - [ ] Add more graphs/visual aids, edit existing graph colors, font sizes, etc.
-- [ ] clean up code - a lot of what we have is unnecessary
+- [x] clean up code - a lot of what we have is unnecessary
 - [ ] Update main image
 - [ ] Make sure it looks good/works on mobile